IBM/watson-google-assistant/README.md

 ![Web Simulator](doc/source/images/simulator.png)

+## Troubleshooting
+If you get an error on your Cloud Foundry deployment, please see this [issue](https://github.com/IBM/watson-google-assistant/issues/36).
+You will need to add environmental variables to your CF app, and then once you do that, the app will restart automatically and it should work as intended.

 ## License

 This code pattern is licensed under the Apache License, Version 2.
 Separate third-party code objects invoked within this code pattern are licensed by their respective providers pursuant to their own separate licenses.
 Contributions are subject to the [Developer Certificate of Origin, Version 1.1](https://developercertificate.org/) and the [Apache License, Version 2](https://www.apache.org/licenses/LICENSE-2.0.txt).